memgraph/docs/products/memgraph/v0.16.0/reference_guide/query-modules.md

 Procedures may be called standalone as in the above example, or as a part of a larger query.
 This is useful if we want the procedure to work on data the query is producing.
-For example.
+For example:

 ```
 MATCH (node) CALL example(node) YIELD result RETURN *;